kdolic/web-module-challenge-scope-and-closure/README.md

 const zoesRoll = personalDice("Zoe");

 dansRoll();
 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?

+- Closure is used with the nested return function inside of the personalDice(name) function.
+With the console log using the name parameter from the parent function.
+I can tell through the parent level scope with a child level scope inside.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+- Each roll is random number between 0 and 5, the console log is the same message with different a different newRoll ranging 0 to 5

 c.
 What is the lexical scope of `newRoll`?

+- newRoll is declared in the nested function within the personalDice function.

 ### Task 2c - Exit Ticket